deepnight/ldtk/JSON_DOC.md

 <a id="ldtk-DefinitionsJson" name="ldtk-DefinitionsJson"></a>
 ## 2. Definitions
+If you're writing your own LDtk importer, you should probably ignore MOST stuff in the `defs` section, as it contains data that are specifically useful to the editor.
+Data that is useful to game devs is duplicated in fields prefixed with a double underscore (eg. `__identifier` or `__type`).

+	The 2 only definition types you might need here are **Tilesets** and **Enums**.

 Value | Type | Description
 -- | -- | --
 `entities` | Array&nbsp;of&nbsp;[Entity&nbsp;definition](#ldtk-EntityDefJson) |